 Data points – City Hall’s new interactive display

-A digital monitor installed to visualize data concerning our city’s environmental impacts and demonstrate how they are connected and interdependent.
+An interactive display installed to visualize data concerning our city's environmental impacts and demonstrate how they are connected and interdependent.

 Green Events water wagon